Akascape/CTkDesigner-Support/README.md

 # CTkDesigner-Support
 **Support page for CTkDesigner**

-Here you can report any issues of CTkDesigner, ask for features, post templates etc.
+Here you can report any issues of CTkDesigner, ask for features, qna, post templates etc.

 # What is CTkDesigner?

 CTkDesigner is a no-code, drag and drop customtkinter gui design application.
 (WYSIWYG: what you see is what you get).

 You just have to click on the widget to spawn it on the working window, then move and place it with the mouse, change required parameters and export it to a python app.
-After exporting, you can edit your python app easily, like adding command and functions. _CTkDesigner will simply save your time._
+After exporting, you can edit your python app easily, like adding commands and functions. _CTkDesigner will simply save your time._

 Available for: **Windows (.exe), MacOS (.app) and Linux**